UK school children

 State-Funded Schools

-• Community schools: Run by the local council.
+• Community schools: Managed by the local council.

-• Academies and free schools: Funded directly by the government but have more freedom over their curriculum and operations.
+• Academies and free schools: Directly funded by the government, offering more autonomy over curriculum and operations.

-• Grammar schools: Found in some parts of England, these state secondary schools select pupils based on an academic exam taken at age 11 (the ’11-Plus’).
+• Grammar schools: Located in specific English regions, these state secondary schools admit pupils based on an academic assessment (the ’11-Plus’) taken at age 11.

 Independent (Private) Schools

-These schools charge fees and are not required to follow the National Curriculum, though most do.
-They often have smaller class sizes, more extensive facilities, and may offer different qualifications like the International Baccalaureate (IB).
-They are regulated by their own inspection bodies, not Ofsted.
+These schools charge tuition fees.
+While not mandated to follow the National Curriculum, most do.
+They often feature smaller class sizes, enhanced facilities, and may offer alternative qualifications like the International Baccalaureate (IB).
+As of January 2026, reports from Statista indicated a substantial number of pupils attending independent schools within the UK’s Independent Schools Council (ISC) sector.
+Independent schools are subject to their own inspection frameworks rather than Ofsted.

-A 2023 report from the Department for Education found that 90% of state-funded schools in England were rated ‘Good’ or ‘Outstanding’ by Ofsted, showing the high quality available without fees.
+A Department for Education report from 2023 indicated that 90% of state-funded schools in England received a ‘Good’ or ‘Outstanding’ rating from Ofsted, demonstrating the high quality of education accessible without fees.

 A Parent’s Guide to the UK School Application Process